Fyudaz-Apps/keuangan-mobile-app/README-SETUP.md

 - `Transaction` is a SQLite reserved keyword — the table name is always quoted as `"Transaction"` in SQL. `Transaction` (interface) and `Transactions` (screen name) are unaffected.
 - Default categories are seeded on first launch (`seedDefaultCategories`).
 - Schema is created with `CREATE TABLE IF NOT EXISTS` — no migration framework yet.
-- `src/services/realmService.ts` is a stale Realm implementation that is **not connected** to any store or screen.
-Do not use it.

 ### Gemini API Key